 A Well Trained Staff

-Staff members at assisted living centers are well trained to take care of seniors with their daily tasks.
+Staff members at assisted living centers are well trained to take care for seniors with their daily tasks.
 However, if the patient suffers from Alzheimer’s, it can become difficult for the caregiver to understand and support the patient without the necessary training.
 Even though people debate that not all staff is ill-trained, but it is always better to get on a safer side and choose a facility where the staff has adequate training in memory care activities.
 On the contrary, the staff in dementia homes and memory care centers receive regular and thorough training on how to provide person centered care to the patient 24 hours.
 They often obtain training on understanding Alzheimer’s patients’ mental state and how to manage their difficulties and offer them support compassionately.
 Alzheimer’s patients are prone to aggression and wandering, and thus, staff that has adequate experience in handling such patients is a substantial element.
 Assisted living centers provide a high staff to resident ratio in comparison to memory care centers and other senior care types.
 This prevents the person from getting one on one attention that they need.

 The Safety Measures